Resident Evil 4: Awards

-The virtual reality port of Resident Evil 4 was named VR/AR Game of the Year at The Game Awards 2021, and was also named XR Game of the Year at the SXSW Gaming Awards.
-At the 11th New York Game Awards, the game won Best AR/VR Game and Best Remake.
+The virtual reality port of Resident Evil 4 was named VR/AR Game of the Year at the Game Awards 2021, and was also named XR Game of the Year at the SXSW Gaming Awards.
+At the 11th New York Game Awards, it won Best AR/VR Game and Best Remake.
 Resident Evil 4 VR was nominated for Immersive Reality Game of the Year and Immersive Reality Technical Achievement at the 25th Annual D.I.C.E.
 Awards.